hasarahman/Deploy-a-Website-Locally-with-Express/README.md

-Deploying a web app locally with Express is fast and easy.
+As a Customer Engineer, building demos reliably and quickly is a must.
+For example, if I wanted to showcase how to use a REST API, like send a text message with Twilio's SMS API, I can quickly do that with Express.

 I'll show you how to install node.js and express and get a simple hello world application up and running.
 This tutorial is tailored towards Mac users.
 All steps below are performed from the CLI.

-As a Customer Engineer, building demos reliably and quickly is a must.
-For example, if I wanted to showcase how to use a REST API, like send a text message with Twilio's SMS API, I can quickly do that with Express.

 We'll use homebrew If you don't have hombrew installed I recommend installing it.